Boeing’s defense of 737 MAX’s flight-control system in wake of pilot messages stands up

 It’s only toward the end of flight testing that all this data can be finalized to make the simulator a true mirror of the behavior of the real airplane.
 At the time of the chat, Forkner was working to develop the first MAX simulator at Boeing’s facility in Miami.
 It was manufactured by TRU, a Canadian-American simulator maker, a subsidiary of Textron headquartered in Goose Creek, S.C.

 Like pilots, who must pass a test to be qualified to fly any specific airplane, simulators are also inspected and tested before they are qualified to be used by airlines.
-The FAA sends out inspectors every year to re-test all the qualified simulators and make sure they are still working as they should.
+The FAA sends out inspectors every year to retest all the qualified simulators and make sure they are still working as they should.

 According to the former Boeing senior pilot, the first MAX sim was not yet qualified and TRU personnel were working nonstop alongside Boeing software engineers to get the machine properly calibrated and the software finalized.